Royal Flush Gang: Third Gang: All Suits

 A branch of the Royal Flush Gang based in Las Vegas, Nevada appeared in Zatanna #4.
-Rather than using a playing card motif, each member of the Vegas branch is modeled after a member of the Rat Pack (such as Frank Sinatra, Sammy Davis Jr. and Dean Martin).
+Rather than using a playing card motif, each member of the Vegas branch is modeled after a member of the Rat Pack, including Frank Sinatra, Sammy Davis Jr., and Dean Martin.
 It is unclear if there are still 52 cells throughout the country, or 52 members in total.
 A lower ranked member mentions that there are four Queens, but Fortune states that the group is constantly growing.

 The New 52

 In 2011, "The New 52" rebooted the DC universe.
 The Royal Flush Gang are seen engaging the Justice League.
 They consist of an Ace android, King of Spades, Queen of Spades, and Jack of Spades.
 With help from Technician, the Justice League defeated the Royal Flush Gang.

-Another incarnation of the Royal Flush Gang appears in the "Forever Evil" storyline.
+Another incarnation of the Royal Flush Gang appears in the "Forever Evil" storyline as members of the Secret Society of Super Villains.
 The group consists of Ace of Spades, King of Spades, Jack of Clubs, Queen of Clubs, and Ten of Clubs.
-They appear as members of the Secret Society of Super Villains at the time when the Crime Syndicate arrive from their world.
-While Heat Wave sacrifices himself so that the other Rogues can get away from Black Mask, Clayface, and Mr. Freeze, the remaining Rogues are confronted by the Royal Flush Gang members Ace of Spades, Ace of Diamonds, Ace of Hearts, Jack of Diamonds, and Jack of Hearts.
-The Royal Flush Gang orders them to surrender if they don't want Golden Glider to die.
-The Royal Flush Gang members Ace of Spades, Ace of Diamonds, Jack of Clubs, Jack of Diamonds, and Eight of Hearts were seen guarding the hospital where Golden Glider is recuperating.
-Mirror Master uses his tricks to create mirror illusions of the Rogues to fool them so that they can get to Golden Glider.
-The Rogues ride off in an armored truck where Ace of Diamonds was hit by it.
-When Johnny Quick of the Crime Syndicate shows up, he kills Ace of Spades.

-Another incarnation of the Royal Flush Gang attacks Superman when his identity of Clark Kent gets known.
-King is an unnamed man who is the leader of the Royal Flush Gang, Queen is an unnamed woman who is the second-in-command of the Royal Flush Gang, Jack is an unnamed Man, and Ace and Ten are an unnamed sister and brother.
-They were defeated by Superman and left for the police.
+Another incarnation of the Royal Flush Gang attacks Superman when his secret identity is exposed.
+None of their members' names are revealed.